shekeriev/gitops-and-k8s/README.md

 ![image](README.png)

 The actual demonstration uses a single all-in-one Kubernetes cluster created with ***minikube***.
 Of course, another setup, either on-premises or in the cloud, could be used.
-Depending on the difference, the demo script/steps may need some adjustment.
+Depending on the difference, the demo script/steps may need some adjustments.

 ## Video

 A recording of the actual presentation (with a tiny demo part - just a portion of the steps described in this repository) will be published by **Dev.bg** on their channel(s).
+Check here: <https://www.youtube.com/@dev-bg>

-A separate recording of the complete demo that will give you a basis for comparisson between **Flux CD** and **ArgoCD** is (will be, after 22.06) available here: <https://www.youtube.com/@DimitarZahariev>
+A separate recording of the complete demo that gives a basis for comparison between **Flux CD** and **ArgoCD** is available here (the channel): <https://www.youtube.com/@DimitarZahariev> and here (the video in question): <https://youtu.be/hPzzAm1ktP0>

-For best experience watch both and go over the demo steps alone. :)
+For the best experience, watch both and then try the demo steps alone. :)

 ## Related content